hlt0f4h/SVParser/README.md

     - Renamed lexical terms for ease of color coding in the editor.
   - [#02] 2022-04-19 (85%)
     - Fix handling of spaces between radix and numbers.
-    - Fix erroneous definition of unbased_unsized_literal.
+    - Fix wrong definition of unbased_unsized_literal.
     - Fix handling of identifiers or reserved words 'sample'.